outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 A task has different termination cases:

    * normal termination, using `sys_exit()` syscall or `_exit` POSIX API
-   * anormal termination, due to any fault
+   * abnormal termination, due to any fault

 The kernel handle both exit cases differently:

    * In case of normal termination, the kernel check the task flags as defined in the previous chapter.
-   * In case of fault, the kernel call the runtime sysabort handler.
+   * In case of abnormal termination (fault, etc.), the kernel call the runtime sysabort handler.
 This handler is a runtime implementation.
 If the application developer has defined and declared a custom handler for this case, the runtime sysabort handler will call the task custom handler **after** its own execution.
 When the sysabort